 Salbree Sandwich Cutters

-These fun, reusable sandwich and vegetable stamps make lunchtime fun!
+These fun, reusable gluten-free bread and vegetable stamps make lunchtime fun!
 Food grade plastic & BPA-free.
 Cutters include a dinosaur, puzzle pieces, dolphins, a heart, animals including elephants, butterfly, and a dog in a dog house.

 A word of advice from a mother of a gluten-free, vegetarian, and picky eater, when planning gluten-free menus, it’s important to include your child in their meal.
 I found that my daughter was much more responsive when we went food shopping together and talked about what foods she’d enjoy at lunch time.